-Cybersecurity is one of buzz-words promising the la-la land these days.
+Cybersecurity is the buzz-word promising the la-la land, these days.
 Everyone is running towards it.
 However, it will help if one is aware of the 2 big risks.

 - Burn-out, and

 Burn-out is real, more so in cybersecurity.
 While regulation is driving it, & the field is maturing (Anant Srivastava has more to say on this, in his Diversseccon Keynote), it hasn’t yet reached a scale similar to other allied branches in IT (e.g., system / network administration).

 As a result, There are many moving parts in a day and juggling them can take a toll on one’s physical and mental health.
 Not recognizing it is a recipe for disaster.